Artistic Development Classes

 In-person classes run in 2 terms: FALL: October through December & SPRING: January through April.
 Summer session dates and offerings vary.

 In-person classes are held at Asbury First United Methodist Church, 1050 East Ave, Rochester, NY 14605 in Room 206.

-EARLY BIRD DISCOUNT: Pay in full at the time of registration and receive a discount of 10% off your total tuition!
+EARLY BIRD DISCOUNT: Register more than 2 weeks in advance and receive 10% off your total tuition! (*discounts not combined)

-Online class times listed are Eastern Standard Time
+Online class times listed are Eastern Time Zone.

 All online classes are held via Zoom.com.
 Free registration on their site is required.

 Online classes are scheduled at the convenience of the instructors.

 BOOM: Broadway Official Online Masterclasses can be registered directly through their website at https://www.boomasterclass.com/ (*all BOOM offerings are subject to their fees).

 MIND OF THE ARTIST | *Offered Fall 2020 (Oct 6-Dec 8 @ 6:30-8 PM: 10 - Tuesday evening classes and 4 additional TBA classes)